cdoublev/css/doc/parse/value-definition.md

 # The CSS value definitions

-A CSS input is parsed against a tree data structure resulting from parsing a definition expressed with the [CSS value definition syntax](https://drafts.csswg.org/css-values-4/#value-defs).
+A CSS input is parsed against an abstract syntax tree resulting from parsing a value definition expressed with the [CSS value definition syntax](https://drafts.csswg.org/css-values-4/#value-defs).

-## Overview of the CSS value definition syntax
+## The CSS value definition syntax

-A terminal value is a token, function, or component.

-A non-terminal value can be rewriten with one or more terminal and non-terminal values or delimiters (single code points), interleaved with combinators, optionally wrapped in `[]` and eventually suffixed with a multiplier.

-Terminal and non-terminal value names are CSS types.
-In the specification of a formal grammar like CSS, they are called a production (or production rule).
+The syntax of the CSS value definitions includes terminals and non-terminals: a symbol name wrapped in `<>`, which is a CSS type.
+With delimiters, multipliers, combinators, they describe how to form a CSS value.

-A CSS production may be completed with specific rules that can not be defined with the CSS value definition syntax.
+A CSS type may be completed with specific rules that can not be defined with the CSS value definition syntax.
 A CSS value is most often a `<declaration-value>` that should match the production of the property in the `<declaration>`, but it can also be an input that should match the production of a rule, its prelude, or its block.

-**Types:**
+A terminal value is a CSS basic data type: a single component value (token).
+A delimiter is also a component value.

+A keyword is a "special" terminal whose value appears literally instead of being represented by a symbol.
+A keyword represents an `<ident-token>` whose value is the literal value.

+A non-terminal value is a symbol representing one or more terminal and non-terminal values or delimiters (single code points), optionally suffixed with multipliers and interleaved with combinators.
+In the specification of a formal grammar like CSS, a non-terminal is called a production (or production rule).

+A function is a "special" non-terminal: the function name appears literally and its argument(s) are wrapped in `()`.

+**Component value types:**

 | Type           | Description                                               |
 | -------------- | --------------------------------------------------------- |